San Antonio (film)

 San Antonio is a 1945 American Western film starring Errol Flynn and Alexis Smith.
-The film was written by W. R. Burnett and Alan Le May, and directed in Technicolor by David Butler as well as uncredited Robert Florey and Raoul Walsh.
+The film was written by W. R. Burnett and Alan Le May and directed in Technicolor by David Butler as well as uncredited Robert Florey and Raoul Walsh.

-The film was nominated for 2 Academy Awards; for Best Original Song ("Some Sunday Morning") and Best Art Direction (Ted Smith, Jack McConaghy).
+The film was nominated for 2 Academy Awards, for Best Original Song ("Some Sunday Morning") and Best Art Direction (Ted Smith, Jack McConaghy).

 Plot

 Rustlers are running rampant in Texas, but at least one rancher, Charlie Bell, isn't pulling up stakes yet, particularly with the news that old friend Clay Hardin is en route from Mexico back home to San Antonio.

 Clay claims to have proof, documented in a book, that Roy Stuart is responsible for the rustling.
-Clay arrives in town by stagecoach, as does Jeanne Starr, who is taking a job as a singer in Stuart's saloon.
+Clay arrives in town in the stagecoach chartered by Jeanne Starr, an actress from the East whose manager, Sacha, has arranged a job performing in Stuart's saloon, believing it is a legitimate venue.

-Lured backstage by Jeanne, suspicious that she could be in cahoots with her boss, Clay leaves the book in Charlie's care.
-But a partner of Stuart's, a man named Legare, wants the book for his own reasons, so he steals it and shoots Charlie.

-The shooting is witnessed by the singer's manager, Sacha, but he is too fearful to speak out.
-There is no law in San Antonio, only a troop of soldiers about to pull out, so Clay temporarily takes the job of marshal.